Catching up with Elva

 “One of my friends went on a cruise back in February this year and got back in early March.
 I felt that it was too much of a risk to go and my friend was very lucky and came back safe and sound unlike many others on other cruise ships.
 My thoughts are that it’s better to lose the cost of a trip than your life and that your life and health is always more important than money.

-I asked Elva what she does while not being able to travel to pass the time away.
+What Elva does while not being able to travel to pass the time away

 “I start the day with exercises first thing in the morning for about one hour, then I do daily chores to help out at home.
 I live with my daughter and grand kids, so I’ve isolated myself in my part of the house that is self-contained and stay there as much as possible.
 I only come out to make dinner or do chores.”
 On the day I spoke to her she had already done four loads of washing, cooked up three meals and cleaned the kitchen.